VanoraSC/i2c_intercept/tty_tap_server/README.md

 # tty_tap_server

-Simple serial tap server that waits for `/dev/ttyS22` to become available, prints any lines received, and echoes each line back with an incrementing counter.
+Simple serial tap server that waits for `/dev/ttyS22` to become available, prints any eight-byte timestamp packets received, and echoes the same bytes back followed by an incrementing counter encoded as another eight bytes.

 When the environment variable `I2C_PROXY_RAW` is set to a non-zero value the server switches to raw mode.
 In this mode serial traffic is expected to be in